 - Show user profile displays your profile.
 See below.

-- Refresh locations and events forces a recalculation of the are-periods and events in case you have modified your genealogy locations since you last clicked the Ready checkbox.
+- Refresh locations and events forces a recalculation of the are-periods and events in case you have modified your genealogy locations since you last clicked the Compare checkbox.

 When you display you profile you should see the following window:

 Your profile displays the information you specified in the preferences of the Genealogy compare tool.
 See the corresponding section below.